robisim74/angular-l10n/README.md

     }
 ];
 ```
-Always import the modules you need:
+If it is a module, import the modules you need:
 ```TypeScript
 @NgModule({
     declarations: [LazyComponent],